martinpllu/chatgpt-cli/README.md

-# chum
+# chisel

-Give ChatGPT direct access to read and write your application's code
+Give ChatGPT direct access to read and write your application code

 ## Status